Trusted WordPress tutorials, when you need them most.

 Upload search icon

-Now that everything is in place, you need to add some custom CSS to your WordPress website.
+Now that everything is in place, you’ll need to add some custom CSS to your WordPress website.
+We recommend using the WPCode plugin to save your custom CSS.

 Add new snippet

-On the next screen, first, you need to provide a title for this code snippet.
-It could be anything that helps you identify this code snippet.
+From there, you need to provide a title for this code snippet.
+It could be anything that helps you identify the snippet.

-Adding snippet
+Adding an HTML snippet using WPCode

 <style type="text/css">